microbiomedata/nmdc_api_utilities/docs/index.rst

-NMDC Notebook Tools Documentation
+NMDC API Utilities Documentation
 =================================

-Welcome to NMDC Notebook Tools documentation.
+Welcome to NMDC API Utilities documentation.
 This package provides tools for interacting with the NMDC API.

 .. toctree::
    :maxdepth: 2